 To identify the best investments for your IRA, you'll need:

 - Statements for all of your retirement holdings: 401(k)s, 457s, 403(b)s, and other IRAs

-Step 1: Evaluate the role your IRA will play in your overall retirement portfolio.
-Will your IRA take up a big share of your retirement portfolio--either because you're just starting out and plan to make many more IRA investments in the future or because you've rolled over a large sum of money from your company retirement plan?
-If so, move on to the next step.
+The first step in selecting investments for your IRA is to think about what role your IRA will play in your retirement portfolio.
+Will it take up a big share--either because you're just starting out and plan to make many more IRA investments in the future or because you've rolled over a large sum of money from your company retirement plan?
+If so, move on to Step 2.

 If you consider your IRA to be more of a supporting player because the bulk of your retirement assets are elsewhere, either in your company retirement plan or your taxable account, go to Step 3.

 If you already have a large sum of money stashed in an IRA--or expect that your IRA will grow to be a large share of your overall retirement portfolio in the future--you'll want your IRA to be well-diversified and populated with "core" investment types such as large-cap stock mutual funds and high-quality bond funds.

 If you have other assets earmarked for retirement, in addition to the money that you're putting into an IRA, be sure to take those holdings into account when deciding what to put in your IRA.
 Morningstar's Instant X-Ray tool can help you size up your existing portfolio's stock/bond/cash composition and also shows you how well it's diversified across various investment styles.
 (The Morningstar Style Box provides a visual depiction of a portfolio's investment-style mix.)
 Simply enter the tickers for each of your holdings into the X-Ray tool, then click Show Instant X-Ray.